 - Self-Employed Pension (SEP) IRAs: A SEP is an IRA commonly used by people who own their own business or are self-employed.
 The owner of this business may contribute to the SEP and take a tax deduction for contribution.
 Employees do not pay taxes on their SEP contributions, but they pay taxes when the money is paid out.
 People who have SEPs must also have traditional IRAs, into which the employer will deposit SEP contributions.

 - Spousal IRAs: If you’re not working but have a spouse who is, a Spousal IRA is a great fit for you.
 It can either be a traditional or Roth IRA, and your spouse can contribute to it as long as you file a joint tax return.

 Use the guidelines in the I Want to Open an Investment Account checklist.
 Before setting it up, make sure you have created your budget so you have a clear idea of how much you can afford to put toward your IRA every month.

 If you have a retirement plan at work, you may not be able to get a tax deduction for contributions to a traditional IRA.
 However, you can still save more beyond what you are putting in your employer-based account and have the money grow tax-deferred, which means you won’t pay taxes on it until you use the money.

 Calculate how much you need to save for retirement.

 The biggest hurdle to saving for retirement is just starting.
 So, congrats on getting yourself set up.
 But now you must be wondering how much you need to put away.
-Now is the time to calculate that.
-Check out this calculator to see:
+Now is the time to calculate that to see:

 - How much retirement will cost you.